-The Union Mission provides for the overall treatment of the individual through a structured program that includes supportive services such as counseling, case management, life skills training, spiritual development, and education.
-The environment of the Mission fosters character development, morality, and bonds of friendship and family.
-Through these mechanisms, we are able to provide a “stepping stone" to the men of the Mission to help them reach their goals and return as productive, respectful members of the community.
+The shelter provides for the overall needs of our guests through a structured program that includes supportive services such as counseling, case management, life skills training, spiritual development, and education.
+The environment of the Union Mission fosters character development, morality, and bonds of friendship and family.
+Through these mechanisms, we are able to provide a “stepping stone” to help them reach their goals and return as productive, respectful members of the community.

 As shelter guests transition back into community, the Mission also aids them in establishing appropriate supportive links, acquiring the necessary furnishings for their apartment, and in planning for the future (goal setting, budgeting, continued support, etc).
 The Union Mission provides 6 months of free counseling and on-going case management in order to help them in this transition.